Sairaj-Pokale/AutomatedQuizGame/README.md

 The Questions are to be put in manually in their respective difficulty.

 The answer key to all the questions has to be provided as well, for fact checking.

+A file specifically named "DATA.txt" is to be created to store names and ids of participants.